gary4512/autocimkg/README.md

 ## License Notice
 This software is based on and includes modified components of the [iText2KG library (v0.0.7)](https://github.com/AuvaLab/itext2kg), which is licensed under the GNU Lesser General Public Library (v2.1).
 The extensive changes and enhancements made are reflected in all files of the reused codebase and correspond to the overview given above.
-The software is therefore also licensed under LGPL-2.1 and a copy of the license is provided in the 'LICENSE.txt' file.
+This software is therefore also licensed under LGPL-2.1 and a copy of the license is provided in the 'LICENSE.txt' file.
 <br/>
 <br/>
 Y. Lairgi, L. Moncla, R. Cazabet, K. Benabdeslem, and P. Cléau, ‘iText2KG: Incremental Knowledge Graphs Construction Using Large Language Models’, in Web Information Systems Engineering – WISE 2024, vol. 15439, M. Barhamgi, H. Wang, and X. Wang, Eds., in Lecture Notes in Computer Science, vol. 15439. , Singapore: Springer, 2025, pp. 214–229. doi: 10.1007/978-981-96-0573-6_16.
-AutoCimKG
 ## Usage